iTflatApps/SmartNotes/README.md

 ### `npm run lighthouse`:

-> NOTE: You must have lighthouse-cli installed.
+> You must have lighthouse-cli installed.
 [Detail here](https://github.com/GoogleChrome/lighthouse#using-the-node-cli)

 Runs a site speed test, also automatically opens report.html in the browser.